-Medical Practitioner means a person registered in the medical profession under the Health Practitioner Regulation National Law (NSW) No.86a, or equivalent Health Practitioner Regulation National Law in their jurisdiction with the Australian Health Practitioner Regulation Agency.
-The medical practitioner must not be suspended or disqualified from practice under any relevant law and the medical practitioner's registration must not be limited or subject to any condition imposed as a result of a disciplinary process.
+Medical Practitioner means a person registered in the medical profession under the Health Practitioner Regulation National Law (NSW) No.86a, or equivalent in their jurisdiction with the Australian Health Practitioner Regulation Agency.
+In accordance with section 60(2A)(d) of the Act, the employer will not be liable for the treatment provided if the treatment or service is provided by a Medical Practitioner who is suspended or disqualified from practice under any relevant law or the Medical Practitioner's registration is limited or subject to any condition imposed as a result of a disciplinary process.

 Medical Specialist means a Medical Practitioner recognised as a specialist in accordance with the Health Insurance Regulations 1975 (Cth), Schedule 4, Part 1, who is remunerated at specialist rates under Medicare.
-The medical practitioner must not be suspended or disqualified from practice under any relevant law and the medical practitioner's registration must not be limited or subject to any condition imposed as a result of a disciplinary process.
+In accordance with section 60(2A)(d) of the Act, the employer will not be liable for the treatment provided if the treatment or service is provided by a Medical Practitioner who is suspended or disqualified from practice under any relevant law or the Medical Practitioner's registration is limited or subject to any condition imposed as a result of a disciplinary process.